 Learn more about what to expect from your first semester at Rollins, including Rollins College Conference, peer mentors, and Living Learning Communities.

-In addition to taking exploratory courses in the Rollins general education curriculum, your first semester at Rollins will include a Rollins College Conference, or RCC.
+In addition to taking exploratory courses in Foundations, your first semester at Rollins will include a Rollins College Conference, or RCC.
 In your RCC, you'll encounter your Peer Mentors who are sophomore, junior, and senior students who will guide you through your transition to Rollins.
 In your Living Learning Community, or LLC, students will live together in the same residence hall and meet together in that hall to share reading, assignments, presentations, discussions, and other academic endeavors.

 The RCC is a seminar class in which approximately 16 students meet with a faculty member to explore a topic in the professor's area of expertise.
 The professors are drawn from the full range of academic disciplines encompassing the arts, sciences, humanities, and social sciences.